apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Green groups call on voters to oppose RFK Jr.**
+**Dengue cases top 5.2 million in the Americas as outbreak passes yearly record, PAHO says**

-You can read more about it [here](https://www.politico.com/news/2024/04/19/green-groups-voters-rfk-jr-00153380).
+You can read more about it [here](https://www.cnn.com/2024/04/19/americas/americas-record-dengue-cases-paho-intl-latam/index.html).

 ## Requirements
 - Python 3.8